ptonpe/projects/README.md

 # pranavtonpe.github.io

+🎯 About
 Hello!
 This repository showcases the projects that I have completed over the years in CS and AI along with a touch of game development.

-🎯 About
-Describe your project

 ✨ Features
-✔️ Feature 1;
-✔️ Feature 2;
-✔️ Feature 3;
+✔️ ML/DL
+✔️ Java, Python, C++, JS
+✔️ Data Analytics in AI

 🚀 Technologies
 The following tools were used in this project: